Flat Earth: Europe: Early Middle Ages

-Early medieval Christian writers in the early Middle Ages felt little urge to assume flatness of the Earth, though they had fuzzy impressions of the writings of Ptolemy and Aristotle, relying more on Pliny.
+Early medieval Christian writers felt little urge to assume flatness of the Earth, though they had fuzzy impressions of the writings of Ptolemy and Aristotle, relying more on Pliny.

 With the end of the Western Roman Empire, Western Europe entered the Middle Ages with great difficulties that affected the continent's intellectual production.
 Most scientific treatises of classical antiquity (in Greek) were unavailable, leaving only simplified summaries and compilations.
 In contrast, the Eastern Roman Empire did not fall, and it preserved the learning.
 Still, many textbooks of the Early Middle Ages supported the sphericity of the Earth in the western part of Europe.

 Europe's view of the shape of the Earth in Late Antiquity and the Early Middle Ages may be best expressed by the writings of early Christian scholars:

 Bishop Isidore of Seville (560–636) taught in his widely read encyclopedia, the Etymologies, diverse views such as that the Earth "resembles a wheel" resembling Anaximander in language and the map that he provided.
 This was widely interpreted as referring to a disc-shaped Earth.
 An illustration from Isidore's De Natura Rerum shows the five zones of the Earth as adjacent circles.
 Some have concluded that he thought the Arctic and Antarctic zones were adjacent to each other.
 He did not admit the possibility of antipodes, which he took to mean people dwelling on the opposite side of the Earth, considering them legendary and noting that there was no evidence for their existence.
-Isidore's T and O map, which was seen as representing a small part of a spherical Earth, continued to be used by authors through the Middle Ages, e.g. the 9th-century bishop Rabanus Maurus, who compared the habitable part of the northern hemisphere (Aristotle's northern temperate clime) with a wheel.
+Isidore's T and O map, which was seen as representing a small part of a spherical Earth, continued to be used by authors through the Middle Ages.
 At the same time, Isidore's works also gave the views of sphericity, for example, in chapter 28 of De Natura Rerum, Isidore claims that the Sun orbits the Earth and illuminates the other side when it is night on this side.
-See French translation of De Natura Rerum.
 In his other work Etymologies, there are also affirmations that the sphere of the sky has Earth in its center and the sky being equally distant on all sides.
 Other researchers have argued these points as well.
 "The work remained unsurpassed until the thirteenth century and was regarded as the summit of all knowledge.
 It became an essential part of European medieval culture.
 Soon after the invention of typography it appeared many times in print."
 However, "The Scholastics – later medieval philosophers, theologians, and scientists – were helped by the Arabic translators and commentaries, but they hardly needed to struggle against a flat-Earth legacy from the early middle ages (500–1050).
 Early medieval writers often had fuzzy and imprecise impressions of both Ptolemy and Aristotle and relied more on Pliny, but they felt (with one exception), little urge to assume flatness."